beta-j/TryHackMe-Rooms/--IN_PROGRESS-- Snowy ARMageddon.md

 Size: 13899
 ```

-And now that we know that we're interested in retrieving `Frosteau`'s dashboard we can clean up this `curl` command to the following:
+And now that we know that we're interested in retrieving `Frosteau`'s dashboard we can clean up this `curl` command and shorten it to the following:
 ```
 curl -u 'admin:Y3<R E D A C T E D>n' -s http://10.10.106.239:8080/login.php -X POST -d 'username=Frosteau&password[$exists]=true' -L -c cookie
 ```

-Finally we are served `Frosteau`'s dashboard which - luckily for us - includes the contents of `yetikey2.txt` in cleartext in his 'Important Notes' section
+Finally we are served `Frosteau`'s dashboard which - luckily for us - includes the contents of `yetikey2.txt` in cleartext in his 'Important Notes' section:
 ![image](https://github.com/beta-j/TryHackMe-Rooms/assets/60655500/2689690b-8ea5-4594-80c2-9e2e36f0a32e)

 I copied the html output and pasted it to a blank document on my local machine for a better-looking formatted output:

 ![image](https://github.com/beta-j/TryHackMe-Rooms/assets/60655500/b450a6e4-c0fe-41be-afeb-448e69629909)

-And right there at the bottom there is a list of usernames which took me oh so long to retrieve!
+And right there at the bottom there is a list of usernames which took me oh-so-long to retrieve!
 I wonder if there was a way of getting to that list earlier on!